robustzurcher/promotion/README.md

 * `ruspy`, open-source package for estimating and simulating infinite horizon single-agent discrete choice model in the setting of Rust (1987).
 More details are available in our [online documentation](https://ruspy.readthedocs.io/en/latest/#).

-* `robpy`, open-source package for finding worst-case probabilities in the context of robust decision making.
+* `robupy`, open-source package for finding worst-case probabilities in the context of robust decision making.
 More details are available in our [online documentation](https://robupy.readthedocs.io/en/latest/#).